 As a large and complex organisation the activities of the University have the potential to affect many people.
 It is the aim or the University to ensure that no-one is harmed as a result of any of its activities.
 As part of its commitment to health and safety the University has prepared a formal statement of its policy on Safety, Health and Wellbeing.
 This can be accessed below.

 It is is essential that the University has suitable managerial systems and arrangements in place to control the risks associated with the many diverse activities carried on under its control.
 Everyone who works within the University whether as a member of staff, student, visitor or contractor has a responsibility for their own safety and for that of others and must conduct themselves appropriately.
-However, those who lead management units have an additional resposibility to ensure that they establish and maintain effective safety management systems within the unit they control.
-Typically this duty will fall mainly (although not exclusively) on those who have day-to-day control of operational units such as Colleges, Schools, Research Institutes and the various University Services.
+However, those who lead management units have an additional resposibility to make sure that they establish and maintain effective safety management systems within the unit they control.
+Typically this duty will fall mainly (although not exclusively) on those who have day-to-day control of operational units such as Colleges, Schools and the various University Services.

 The pdf document can be viewed here: